 August 31, 2013

-In the age of digital information it is vital to curate content, and it is one of the weightiest skills one needs to have in the content marketing circuit.
+In the age of digital information, it is vital to curate content, and it is one of the weightiest skills one needs to have in the content marketing circuit.
 What really makes you stand out, is your ability to find and present it.
-In the strive to spice up a content, it could sometimes become an arduous task if you try to do it all alone.
-The job of a smart content curator is to make the whole content creation process easier by finding the tools to collect the best material from the best sources on the web, and present it in all chastity, which could be savored by the audience.
+In the strive to spice up content, it could sometimes become an arduous task if you try to do it all alone.
+The job of a smart content curator is to make the whole content creation process easier by finding the tools to collect the best material from the best sources on the web and present it in all chastity, which could be savoured by the audience.

 So here are the 5 tools, which if used correctly, could prove to be effective in your content marketing endeavours:

 Pinterest is the leader of all the tools for image curators.
 For starters, this site allows one to pin the images of your interest, which you find on the web.
 You could create your boards for various themes of your choice.
-The created boards could prove to be great platform for the curation projects, if the same topic appeals to a broad audience.
+They created boards that could prove to be a great platform for curation projects if the same topic appeals to a broad audience.
 Though the concept is different, Pinterest takes advantage of the social age very well, so that people could follow you and even share your pinned images with others.

-It also offers a bookmarklet which could be installed on your bookmarks toolbar, so that you could instantly pin an image you like on any other website.
+It also offers a bookmarklet that could be installed on your bookmarks toolbar, so that you could instantly pin an image you like on any other website.

 Pinterest has slowly and steadily gained the status of being the most popular curating tool.
 The site is a great way to discover visual content on your screen.